Raphael Meldola: Career

-Meldola was President of the Entomological Society, 1895–1897; the Chemical Society, 1905–1907; Society of Dyers and Colourists, 1907–1910; Society of Chemical Industry 1908-1909; Institute of Chemistry, 1912–1915.
+Meldola was President of the Entomological Society, 1895–1897; the Chemical Society, 1905–1907; Society of Dyers and Colourists, 1907–1910; Society of Chemical Industry 1908–1909; Institute of Chemistry, 1912–1915.
 He was the first president of the Maccabaeans, 1891–1915.
 In his honour the Royal Society of Chemistry award the Meldola medal each year.

 Mimicry

 Meldola was a keen naturalist, spending five years eagerly collecting evidence on mimicry in butterflies, inspired by Charles Darwin's On the Origin of Species.
 His work provided evidence for natural selection, acknowledged by the evolutionary zoologist Edward Bagnall Poulton in his book The Colours of Animals and thanked by Darwin for information on hexadactyly (a rare case of a person having six digits on each limb).

+In 1910, Meldola gave the Herbert Spencer lecture in Oxford on 'Evolution, Darwinian and Spenserian.'

 Meldola Blue

 He discovered the synthetic dye Meldola's Blue.